 - Contextual Knowledge – The ability to relate what happens outside an individual’s immediate environment to situations in the workplace.
 For senior managers, this will involve looking at the wider external landscape.
 For supervisors, it means knowing about the changes happening within their own organisation.

 Our article Business Acumen: What is it?
 Who needs it?
 How do you acquire it? expands on our business acumen definition and how we reached it.
 It highlights some of the benefits that can be derived from increased business acumen at an individual and organisational level.
-In answer to the question ‘is it only relevant for senior management’ our response is no. Organisations in all sectors, public, private and the third are under increasing pressure.
+Some people believe business acumen is a skill reserved for senior leaders.
+However, in order to become a senior leader you need to have developed acumen.
+What’s more today’s challenges require agility at all levels of the organisation and so having skill lower down the organisation is advantageous.

 - The increasingly extreme and unpredictable nature of changes in the external and internal environment.